VOTING IS ONE OF THE MOST IMPORTANT WAYS FOR CITIZENS TO PARTICIPATE IN THE POLITICAL PROCESS.

 A “yes” vote supports increasing the corporate minimum tax on sales exceeding $25 million by 3%, removing the minimum tax cap, and distributing increased revenue to any person who spends more than 200 days in the state.

-A “no” vote opposes increasing the corporate minimum tax on sales exceeding $25 million by 3%, removing the minimum tax cap, and distributing increased revenue to any person who spends more than 200 days in the state.
+A “NO” vote opposes increasing the corporate minimum tax on sales exceeding $25 million by 3%, removing the minimum tax cap, and distributing increased revenue to any person who spends more than 200 days in the state.

 Who’s Opposing this Measure?